Static Import in java 5

 static import example

-Now we will see the example for the static import feature.
+Now, let’s see an example of the static import

 and java.lang.Math